 |Assessment (Further Info)

 One formative assignment 0%

 Three assessed assignments: 10% ; 15%; 15% (Total 40%)

 On completion of this course, the student will be able to:

-- On successfully completing the course, students will be able to demonstrate an understanding of the use of quantitative genetic analyses to address key questions in evolutionary biology, and of their application to studies of domestic, laboratory and wild populations.
+- demonstrate an understanding of the use of quantitative genetic concepts to address key questions in evolutionary biology relating to the study of natural populations

 |Graduate Attributes and Skills